KirilMadzharov/Programming-Basics-with-Python-/README.md

 10. Official Certification issued by Software University.
 The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate
 11. README file

-Within the folders, you will find detailed documentation and a breakdown of the content I've studied each week.
+Within the folders, you will find detailed documentation and breakdown of the content I've studied each week.

 Each week's folder presents the topics I covered, the depth of study undertaken, comprehensive details about the challenges addressed, and insights from my course progression.